joshuacox/name-generator/README.md

 1. Navigate to the cloned repository: `cd name-generator`
 1. Run the script using shell: `./name-generator.sh`
 1. Run the script using Python: `./name-generator.py`
-1. refer to the `test/test.bats` or `benchmark.sh` script for examples of running all languages that are tested
+1. Refer to the `test/test.bats` or `benchmark.sh` script for examples of running all languages that are tested

 ## Usage